Updated May 2, 2023

-Difference between Scrum vs Kanban
+Difference Between Scrum vs Kanban

+The following article provides an outline for Scrum vs Kanban.
 The frameworks that are needed to adhere to the Agile principle and get the work done are known as kanban and scrum.
 Agile is a methodology followed in project management and product development which is a structured and iterative approach.
 Recognizing the volatility of the project development provides the methodology for the self-organizing team to organize and handle any change without affecting the other aspects of the project.
-In today’s world, there is no way for product development to continue for years or months in recent times rather it is very important to get things corrected.
-Kanban is used for visualizing the work and maximizing the flow of the work making it more efficient and productive.
+In today’s world, there is no way for product development to continue for years or months in recent times; rather, it is very important to get things corrected.
+Kanban is used for visualizing the work and maximizing the flow of the work, making it more efficient and productive.

-Head To Head Comparison Between Scrum vs Kanban (Infographics)
+Head to Head Comparison Between Scrum vs Kanban (Infographics)

 Below is the top 17 comparison between Scrum vs Kanban: